 It was a story built on a foundation of impossible luck, a tale so outrageous it could only be the truth.
 To suggest it was a deliberate plan would be to suggest that a Body Tempering disciple had orchestrated the entire event, a notion too insane for even them to contemplate.

-"You secured the mission's objective," she finally said, her voice carefully neutral.
+"You secured the mission's objective," she said, her voice carefully neutral.
 "In the face of certain death, you saved the mission from failure.
 The sect will reward you for this."
 She stood up, her decision made.
-"We are leaving.
+"We will continue leaving.
 Now."

 The rest of the journey was completed in a new, strange atmosphere.
-The two male disciples no longer looked at Li Yu with suspicion, but with a kind of superstitious awe.
-He was not just lucky; he was blessed by the heavens, a chosen one who could walk through a massacre and emerge with the prize.
+Li Yu was not just lucky; he was blessed by the heavens, a chosen one who could walk through a massacre and emerge with the prize.
 Su Ling, however, was silent, her thoughts a mystery hidden behind her cold, beautiful facade.

 When they finally emerged from the Whispering Fen, the sight of the green, vibrant mountains of their sect was like a balm on their frayed souls.
 The flying ship that had been dispatched to retrieve them was already waiting.
 The deacon in charge took one look at their small, battered group and his face went pale.

 The return to the sect was a somber affair.
 The news of the mission's catastrophic failure—and its miraculous, partial success—spread through the inner sect like a shockwave.
-Eight core disciples, including a powerful Fourth Stage expert, were dead.
+Five core disciples, including a powerful Fourth Stage expert, were dead.
 It was a staggering loss.
+The mission was dangerous but not to that degree.
+The team was incredibly unlucky.

-The four survivors were immediately summoned to the grand, imposing hall of the Sect Master.
-They stood before the highest authorities of the sect: the Sect Master himself, a benevolent-looking but unfathomably powerful old man; the First Elder, Su Ling's master; and the two rivals at the heart of the conflict, Elder Ning and a hawk-faced, grim-looking man who could only be Elder Jin.
+The seven survivors were immediately summoned to the grand, imposing hall of the Sect Master.
+They stood before the highest authorities of the sect: the Sect Master himself, a benevolent-looking but powerful old man; the First Elder, Su Ling's master; and the two rivals at the heart of the recent sect conflicts, Elder Ning and a hawk-faced, grim-looking man who could only be Elder Jin.

-When she finished, a heavy, shocked silence filled the hall.
+When she finished, a heavy silence filled the hall.
 The elders exchanged grim, worried glances.

 It was Elder Jin who broke the silence, his face a mask of cold, barely contained fury.
 "A beast that can erase a Fourth Stage Qi Condensation expert without a trace?
 And you all managed to escape?
 This story is preposterous!"
 His suspicion was a palpable force in the hall.
 "This sounds like a fabrication to cover for gross incompetence, or worse, treachery!"